HanxunH/HanxunH/README.md

 ### Hi there, I am Hanxun Huang (Curtis) 👋

 I am a research fellow at the School of Computing and Information Systems, [The University of Melbourne](https://cis.unimelb.edu.au/).
-I completed my Ph.D. at the University of Melbourne, supervised by Prof. [James Bailey](https://people.eng.unimelb.edu.au/baileyj/), Dr. [Xingjun Ma](http://xingjunma.com/) and Dr.[Sarah Erfani](https://people.eng.unimelb.edu.au/smonazam/).
+I completed my Ph.D. at the University of Melbourne.
 Prior to my PhD, I completed my Master’s at [The University of Melbourne](https://cis.unimelb.edu.au/) and Bachelor’s study at [Purdue University](https://www.cs.purdue.edu/).

 🔭 My research mainly focus on:
 - Adversarial Attacks and Defenses